Melanodrymia galeronae

 Melanodrymia galeronae is a species of sea snail, a marine gastropod mollusc in the family Melanodrymiidae.

 Description

 The length of the shell attains 3 mm.
 It is spirallic in shape.

 Distribution

-This marine species occurs on the East Pacific Rise.
+This benthic marine species occurs on the East Pacific Rise.
+It found at depths between 2600 to 2845 m, near hydrothermal vents.

+Etymology

+M. galeronae is named after Joëlle Galéron, a chief scientist at IFREMER on the NODINAUT, an oceanographic cruise ship.